lstsgroup/vibrant/docs/Resonance_Raman_spec.md

 ...
 ```

-`rtp` section provides the necessary information about the RT-TDDFT parameters.
+The `rtp` section provides the necessary information about the RT-TDDFT parameters.
 The `static` section should be given similar to the [static Raman](Raman_spec.md#a-static-raman-intensities) input.
 Complete input files can be found at [Examples](Examples.md).

 `vibrant` applies Gaussian broadening to the final discrete set of frequencies and intensities.
 The `fwhm` keyword controls the full width at half-maximum (FWHM) value in cm ${^{-1}}$ and if not specified, it is set to 5 cm ${^{-1}}$.